kriszyp/xstyle/README.md

 * <code>object.apply(rule, args)</code> - This is called when the definition is used a function, like my-new-definition().
 Note, you can also provide a function as the value of the module or the referenced global value, in which case the apply() call will execute the function.

+## Contextualized Objects

+The `valueOf()` and `put()` methods may return contextualized objects, which indicate that their value is dependent on context.
+By including one or both of the follow methods, the return object is indicating that they need additional information that is context-sensitive to compute their fina value:

+* <code>object.forElement(element)</code> - If the value of a property is dependent on the element that the rule is being applied, the contextualized object may provide a forElement(element) function that would be executed (and return a value in the case of `valueOf`) based on the provided element.
+It should be noted that there is additional processing overhead, since every element needs to be processed individually with this approach.
+* <code>object.forRule(rule, name)</code> - This indicates that the method needs to be executed for each rule that this property applies to.
+The rule and the name of the property will be passed in.
+Note that a property may be declared in a rule, triggering a single call to `put()` yet, the rule may be extended to create new rules, resulting in multiple calls to `forRule()`

 The Rule object has the following properties and methods that can be used by the module: